Native American Purification Ceremonies

 The ceremonies, led by the Ceremonial Leader or Shaman, include preparation, prayer, chants, drumming, and purification.
 Participants sit in the darkened lodge, and water is poured over the heated stones.
 Natural healing herbs enhance the steam's cleansing effect.

 This holistic practice detoxifies the body, purifies the soul, and restores balance.
-The combination
+The combination of physical heat and spiritual rituals provides profound relaxation and mental clarity.

 We form a balanced relationship with our Earth, our Self, and the Community of Life around us.

-Next Public Sweat Lodge Purification Ceremony
+Next Public Sweat Lodge Purification Ceremonies (Temazcales):

 The Ceremony lasts around 60 minutes.